-In December 2015, the ETP Compensation Committee approved grants of restricted unit awards to Messrs.
-McCrea, Ramsey, Long and Mason of 123,507 units, 77,190 units, 18,525 units and 29,155 units, respectively, under the 2008 Incentive Plan related to ETP Common Units.
-As described below in the section titled "Subsidiary Equity Awards," for 2015, in discussions between the ETE Compensation Committee and ETP Compensation Committees, as well as, the SXL Compensation Committee and the compensation committees of the general partners of Sunoco LP, it was determined that portions of total long-term incentive award target values of Messrs.
-McCrea, Long and Mason would be composed of restricted units awarded under the 2008 Incentive Plan as well as restricted/restricted phantom units under the equity incentive plans of Sunoco Logistics and Sunoco LP in consideration for their roles and responsibilities at those partnerships.
+In December 2016, the ETP Compensation Committee approved grants of restricted unit awards to Messrs.
+Ramsey, Long and Wright of 95,625 units, 28,688 units, and 23,906 units, respectively, under the 2008 Incentive Plan related to ETP common units.

+As described below in the section titled "Subsidiary Equity Awards," for 2016, in discussions between the ETE Compensation Committee and ETP Compensation Committees, as well as, the Sunoco Logistics Compensation Committee and the compensation committees of the general partners of Sunoco LP, it was determined that a portion of Mr. Long's total long-term incentive award target value would be composed of restricted units awarded under the 2008 Incentive Plan as well as restricted/restricted phantom units under the Sunoco Logistics Plan and Sunoco LP equity plan in consideration for his role and responsibilities at those partnerships.
+Mr. Long's total 2016 long-term awards were allocated 50% to the 2008 Incentive Plan, 20% to the Sunoco Logistics Plan and 30% to the Sunoco LP equity plan.
+Mr. Long serves as a financial advisor in matters related to mergers and acquisitions and financing activities to both Sunoco Logistics and Sunoco LP, and certain personnel responsible for the accounting and financial reporting functions provided to Sunoco LP report into his organization.